KaiWu0/Hamiltonian_Transformation/README.md

 3. I recommend to compile two versions of QE, one is MPI version and runs pw.x, another is OpenMP version and runs ht.x, since pw.x is quite slow when OpenMP is open.

 Install:
 1. Copy the QE directory to a new place.
+The HT is written based on QE-6.7, you may need to modify some codes of HT for newest QE version (see Compile Errors section).
 2. Copy “ht.f90” and “ht.sh” to the new directory.
 3. Run “bash ht.f90”, it will output “success”.
 4. run configure.
 Add OpenMP flags in you configure parameters, i.e. “-enable-openmp”.
 This step is optional, ht.x will run slower without OpenMP.